gatsbyjs/gatsby/docs/docs/recipes.md

 5. Run `gatsby-develop` to see the newly generated pages and navigate through them.

-> **Note:** The dynamic pages created above have unique paths for navigating to particular posts, a template component for the posts, and a sample GraphQL query to source your Wordpress post content.
+The dynamic pages created above in `gatsby-node.js` have unique paths for navigating to particular posts, using a template component for the posts and a sample GraphQL query to source WordPress post content.

 #### Additional resources